metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `port` (Number) Number of port to expose for the virtual machine.
-This must be a valid port number, 0 < x < 65536.
+- `port` (Number) Number of port to expose for the virtual machine.This must be a valid port number, 0 < x < 65536.

 Optional:

 - `name` (String) If specified, this must be an IANA_SVC_NAME and unique within the pod.
-Each named port in a pod must have a unique name.
-Name for the port that can be referred to by services.
+Eachnamed port in a pod must have a unique name.
+Name for the port that can bereferred to by services.
 - `protocol` (String) Protocol for port.
-Must be UDP or TCP.
-Defaults to 'TCP'.
+Must be UDP or TCP.Defaults to 'TCP'.